How to Answer “Why Should We Hire You?” During a Finance Interview

 Sample answers for different finance roles

 Seeing the framework in action helps.
-Here are example answers for four different finance positions.
+Here are example "why should we hire you?" answers for four different finance positions.
 Each one demonstrates how to connect skills to needs, provide evidence, and show cultural fit.

 Investment banking analyst